Who was Sosthenes?

 So, the Jews in verse 13 said before Gallio that Paul was persuading people to worship God in ways that was contrary to the Jewish law.

+Point 6 Why didn’t Gallio not care?
 In verse 14 we see Paul just going to open his mouth to defend himself but Gallio butts in and turns to the Jewish accusers, shrugs his shoulders and says, were it a matter of wrongdoing or wicked lewdness like a serious crime, I would have a reason to bear with you or accept your case.

 Verse 15 he goes on and presses the fact that be a “question of words and names and of your law, look yourselves in to it, for I will be no judge of such matters”.
 He then drove or threw them out.

 This is where the Greek crowd seized Sosthenes and beat him right in front of the judgement seat where Gallio didn’t care and paid no attention.
 Why did Sosthenes get beat up, I don’t know, maybe for a weak case against Paul.
+Where maybe Sosthenes was convicted by Paul’s teaching, but instead should have been condemning Paul for his false teachings against Judaism with preaching about the Lord Jesus.

 Through the witnessing of Paul and nursing Sosthenes I believe this is the same man in 1 Corinthians 1:1, calling him brother, how close and loving they must of became.